hyperledger/iroha-2-docs/src/guide/advanced/intro.md

 As a natural consequence, if any changes to the world state are made without the use of ISI, the good™ peers cannot know of them.
 They won't be able to reproduce the hash of the world state, and thus consensus will fail.
-Same thing happens if the peers have different instructions.
+The same thing happens if the peers have different instructions.

 [^1]:
     For prospective wizards, the